-Because of structural racism, kidney disease impacts people of color disproportionately.
+Disparate health outcomes are linked to decades of social and economic injustices.
+Kidney disease impacts people of color disproportionately.
 In the United States, Black people are more than 3 times as likely and Hispanics or Latinos are 1.3 times more likely to experience kidney failure compared to white people.